rojolocco/typebot-docker-service/README.md

-# n8n Workflow Automation
+# Typebot

-This project provides a Docker setup for running n8n, a powerful workflow automation tool that allows you to connect various services and automate tasks.
+This project provides a Docker setup for running Typebot, an open-source tool designed for building conversational experiences and automating interactions.

 ## Description

-This repository contains Docker configurations to easily deploy n8n. n8n is an open-source workflow automation tool that enables you to create complex workflows by connecting different services and APIs without writing code.
+This repository contains Docker configurations to easily deploy Typebot.
+Typebot is an open-source conversational platform that allows you to create and manage chatbots and automated workflows without writing extensive code.

 ## Services

-- **n8n**: The main service that runs the n8n workflow automation tool.
+- **Typebot**: The main service that runs the Typebot application.
-  - **Container Name**: auto
+  - **Container Name**: typebot
-  - **Image**: docker.n8n.io/n8nio/n8n
+  - **Image**: typebot/typebot
-  - **Ports**: Exposed on port (5678)
+  - **Ports**: Exposed on port (3000)
-  - **Volumes**: Data is persisted in `n8n_data` volume, mapped to `/home/node/.n8n`
+  - **Volumes**: Data is persisted in `typebot_data` volume, mapped to `/app/typebot`
   - **Environment Variables**: Loaded from `.env`
   - **Restart Policy**: Always restart the container
   - **Resource Limits**: Memory limit of `1G` and CPU limit of `1`